 No one has favorited this theater yet

-Occasional cinema shows were held in the theatre into the late-1920’s.
-It was refurbished in 1931, and had a ‘Grand Re-Opening’ on 6th April 1931 with twice nightly cine-variety which included the screening of “Pathe Super Sound Gazette”.
+Occasional cinema shows were held in the theatre and by 1927 it was operated by Kingshot Syndicate Ltd. It was refurbished in 1931, and had a ‘Grand Re-Opening’ on 6th April 1931 with twice nightly cine-variety which included the screening of “Pathe Super Sound Gazette”.

 The Hippodrome Theatre presented on its stage many famous artists, including; Florrie Ford, Gracie Fields, Harry Champion, Ella Shields, Tommy Fields, Arthur Lucan (as Old Mother Riley) with Kitty McShane, Tommy Trinder and Max Miller.